REBELinBLUE/kube-guide/3-tutorial.md

 *Ingress* with an *Annotation*.

-We haven't talked about *Annotations* yet, like *Labels*, they are for applying metadata to a resource, however they are meant for programmatic usage, where are *Labels* are for humans.
+We haven't talked about *Annotations* yet, like *Labels*, they are for applying metadata to a resource, however they are meant for programmatic usage, where as *Labels* are for humans.

 ```yaml
 ❯ kubectl explain ingress.metadata.annotations